-Software Errors:

-- ☆ Are you responsible for any and all errors found in your software? - ☼ What if someone else has modified your software who is responsible then? - ☼ What if an error only emerges 10 or 20 years later are you still responsible?

-Copying Music Files:

-- □ Is it actually "theft" even when the owner still has the file? - ★ Is it OK if you just want to "borrow" the file?
+Software Errors: Are you responsible for any and all errors found in your software? ☐ What if someone else has modified your software - who is responsible then? □ What if an error only emerges 10 or 20 years later - are you still responsible?
+Copying Music Files: ☐ Is it actually "theft" even when the owner still has the file? ☐ Is it OK if you just want to "borrow" the file? ☐ Is it OK if you copied it to see if it was worth buying?
+Software Ownership: □ Do the arguments that no-one should "own software" have any merit? ☐ How much of someone else's software can you re-use without their permission? ☐ Is it OK if you reverse-engineer someone's software?
+Email Issues: ☐ When is it OK to forward or broadcast someone else's email? ☐ Is anonymous email ever legitimate? ☐ Is it ever OK to send out thousands of copies of an email? ☐ Is "chain email" harmless and so OK?

-Software Ownership:

-- ☼ Do the arguments that no-one should "own software" have any merit? - ☼ How much of someone else's software can you re-use without their permission?

-Email Issues:

-- ☼ When is it OK to forward or broadcast someone else's email?